microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 ## Background

 Bulk FHIR data ingestion is a vital capability for managing FHIR data operations at scale.
-Since no $import operation has been published in the FHIR standard (yet), implementors rely on alternative methods for getting bulk FHIR data into a FHIR server.
-In this challenge, we will be using the current best-practice solution for bulk FHIR import into Azure API for FHIR: the FHIR-Bulk Loader (OSS).
+Since no `$import` operation has been published in the FHIR standard (yet), implementors must rely on alternative methods for getting bulk FHIR data into a FHIR server.
+In this challenge, we will be using the current best-practice solution for bulk FHIR import into Azure API for FHIR: the FHIR-Bulk Loader (OSS) utility.

 ## Learning Objectives for Challenge-03

-+ Bulk ingest FHIR data into Azure API for FHIR
++ Bulk ingest FHIR data into Azure API for FHIR with FHIR-Bulk Loader
 + Identify issues in bulk FHIR data
 + Understand data constraints with bulk FHIR data loading
 + Understand how to track and compare bulk FHIR imports

 ### Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader Relationship
 The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) tool is an Azure component designed to expedite bulk import of FHIR data into Azure API for FHIR.
-The process involves uploading FHIR data to the FHIR-Bulk Loader's designated blob storage in Azures, from where FHIR-Bulk Loader automatically loads the data for persistence in Azure API for FHIR.
+The process involves the user uploading FHIR data to the FHIR-Bulk Loader's blob storage in Azure, from where FHIR-Bulk Loader automatically loads the data for persistence in Azure API for FHIR.
 For the remainder of this challenge, we assume you are using FHIR-Bulk Loader connected directly to Azure API for FHIR (bypassing FHIR-Proxy).

 Below is a component view of Azure API for FHIR with FHIR-Bulk Loader and FHIR-Proxy.